 - tomato paste (very nice!)

 - Turn your slow cooker on LOW, put on the cover, and walk away.
-You’ll want it to cook for 24 to 48 hours.
+You’ll want it to cook for 24 to 48 hours for beef bone broth.
 During this time you can open the lid and give it a quick stir.
 You’ll notice that some of the liquid has decreased.
-You can add some more water at this time or not.
-Obviously, adding more water dilutes it a bit, but there’s really no downside to that and it’ll give you a bigger yield.
+You can add more water at this time, or not.
+It’s up to you.
+Adding more water can dilute it.

-Get a big bowl out and remove the bones using tongs (putting them in the bowl).
+- Get a big bowl out and remove the bones using tongs (putting them in the bowl).
 Throw the bones away.

-Get another bowl out and put a strainer in it, better yet spend a little money on a well-worth-it chinois to get the highest quality result.
-Carefully scoop the veggies, herbs, and broth out, and pour through the chinois.
+- Get another bowl and put a strainer in it, better yet spend a little money on a well-worth-it chinois to get the highest quality result.
+Carefully scoop out the veggies and herbs.
+Pour the broth through the chinois.